Education Programs Faculty

 Taylor Tinsley

-Taylor-Nicole (She/They) is a Black Queer educator and artist, born and raised in Mississauga Territory (Detroit, Michigan).
+Taylor-Nicole Tinsley (she/they) is a Black Queer educator and artist, born and raised in Mississauga Territory (Detroit, Michigan).
 She's an actor, trained voice actor, published writer, dancer, and mixed media artist with a BA in Educational Studies from Arizona State University.
 They have over 10 years of experience working with all ages from infants to high school students.
 Their special interests are improv, comedy, spoken word, imaginative play, puppetry, and children's media.
 They'd love to be an actor/puppeteer on a children's show like Sesame Street one day!
 Taylor-Nicole's philosophy is prioritizing the art of play and using theater as a way to understand ourselves and the world around us.
 They aim to curate safe creative spaces for historically excluded folks to heal and express joy, and have worked with organizations like Black Farmers Collective and Nurturing Roots to develop programming that combines performing arts and outdoor education.
 When she's not working with youth, she enjoys longboarding, meditation, volunteering, and snuggling her kitty Babydoll!

 Teaching Assistants